fadhilnapis/SIG-FSTM/README.md

 raspberry pi JAM, Startup and Developer Meetup and more.

-You can also participate with outside competition offers by university or company or FSTM itself which will test you skill and knowledge.
+You can also participate with outside competition offers by university or company or FSTM itself which will test your skill and knowledge.